 How To Calculate Air Compressor CFM to kW

 Comparing CFM to kW is like comparing apples and oranges.
-But we can take that analogy one step further: where apples and oranges are still related because they are both fruit, CFM and kW are related.
-After all, they both influence an air compressor’s capabilities.
+But we can take that analogy one step further: where apples and oranges are still related because they are both fruit, CFM and kW are related because they both influence an air compressor’s capabilities.

 How To Convert kW To CFM For Air Compressors